LoginRadius/engineering-portal/content/blog/a-journey-with-AWS/index.md

 - Slots:- Data provided by user to fulfill the intent.
 - Prompts:-These are queris/questions asked by user to input the data.

+Moreover there are VERSIONS mapped to bots, intents and custom slots whenever we create we have to provide version ,main agenda of version is to make Immutable versions of bot that is created using AWS Lex.

 ![AWS Lex](AWS_Lex.png)